Home King William County Truck Accident

 How many truck accidents occur in Virginia?

-Virginia had 58 fatal crashes, 717 injury crashes, and 1,581 property damage crashes involving large trucks in the most recent year for which statistics are available, according to the Virginia Department of Motor Vehicles (DMV).
+Additionally, Virginia had almost 60 fatal crashes, just over 700 injury crashes, and almost 1,600 property damage crashes involving large trucks.
+This was in the most recent year (for which statistics are available), according to the Virginia Department of Motor Vehicles.

 Back to Top